Opal Stone Facts and Photos

 An Introduction to Opal

-Around ninety five per cent of the world's opals come from the outback deserts of Australia and the remaining five per cent are mined in Mexico, Brazil, the U.S states of Idaho and Nevada and more recently reserves have also been found in Ethiopia and Mali.
+Around ninety five per cent of the world's opals come from the outback deserts of Australia and the remaining five per cent are mined in Mexico, Brazil, the U.S states of Idaho and Nevada.
+More recently the stone has also been found in Ethiopia and Mali.

-Although first discovered by Australian gold prospectors in 1863, opal is believed to have been mined much earlier by the Aztecs in South and Central America.
-There are reports which state that opals from Ethiopia were being used as tools as early as 4000 BC although evidence to support this is fairly vague.
+Although opals were first discovered by Australian gold prospectors in 1863, the stone is believed to have been mined much earlier by the Aztecs in South and Central America.
+There are reports which state that opals from Ethiopia were being used as tools as early as 4000 BC although factual evidence to support this is fairly vague.

-Legends and myths have always been associated with gemstones and a story told by Australian aborigines claim God came down to earth on a rainbow to bring the message of peace to all mankind and at the spot where his foot touched the ground, opals came alive and sparkled with all the colours of the rainbow.
+Legends and myths have been associated with rocks and minerals for thousands of years and possibly much longer.
+A story once told by Australian aborigines claim God came down to earth on a rainbow to bring the message of peace to all mankind and at the spot where his foot touched the ground, opals came alive and sparkled with all the colours of the rainbow.

-Today in crystal healing opal is said to help those who wear the stone to find true love.
-It can enhance the positive characteristics for those born under the zodiac sign of cancer and is the modern and ayurvedic birthstone for the month of October.
-It's also the mystical birthstone for April.
+Today opal is considered to be a stone for those who are looking for true love.
+It enhances positive characteristics for those born under the zodiac sign of cancer and is the modern and ayurvedic birthstone for the month of October.
+A delicate stone which enhances psychic and mystical visions, opal stimulates originality and boosts creativity.
+Opal is a stone of reflection that picks up on positive feelings and memories and amplifies them.

-A superstition brought about by the novel Ann of Geierstein written in 1829 by Walter Scott damaged the opal's popularity because it was described as being an unlucky stone but its reputation was gradually restored by public figures such as Queen Victoria and French actress Sarah Bernhardt.
+A superstition brought about by the novel Ann of Geierstein written in 1829 by Walter Scott damaged opals popularity because it was described as being an unlucky stone.
+Its reputation was gradually restored by public figures such as Queen Victoria, French actress Sarah Bernhardt and many others since.

 Common opal which is not as well known or as popular as precious opal can be found in many different colours but the most highly sought after are pink and green.
-Stone are almost always opaque and the reason it's called "common" opal is because it can be found in many countries around the world.
+The stone is almost always opaque and is called "common" opal it can be found in many countries around the world.
 Like the precious variety it's always shaped as a cabochon.

 Boulder opal forms in thin veins within ironstone boulders.
 The main constituents of these fine grained heavy and compact sedimentary rocks are oxides of iron, clay and/or sand.
 Freshly broken ironstone is usually grey however the brown external appearance is due to the oxidation of its surface.
 Ironstone can also be found in a red and black banded form and when the mineral is polished as a gemstone it's better known as tiger iron.